The Wyckoff Method: What It Is and How You Can Trade It

 Phase D

-• Last Point of Supply (LPSY): After the price declines, the final tests of demand are made.
+• Last Point of Supply (LPSY): After the price declines, the final demand tests are made.
 Like accumulations, these points can occur before or after the Sign of Weakness.
 They’re typically the last bullish moves made before the markdown begins.

 • Sign of Weakness (SOW): The lowest bound is broken as the price begins to confirm its bearish structure.
 Another LPSY can be made, but this is the final step before the markdown.